emehtata/homeassistant-setup/README.md

 # Home Assistant setup and backup utils

-version 0.0.1
+version 0.1.0

 ## How to use

-This is for Raspberry Pi 3.
-You may need to modify the image name in Makefile and scripts to make it work on other platforms.
+This has been tested with Raspberry Pi 3 (docker) and amd64 pc (docker/kubernetes/helm).

 Clone this repo or get the zip.